flbdx/maskuni/README.md

 ## Masks

-Masks are single line strings build by concatenating what to use at each position:
+Masks are single line strings built by concatenating descriptions of what to use at each position:
-- a single char, which will be always used at this position
+- a single char, which will always be used at this position
 - a named charset (`?K`)

 A single `?` must be escaped by writing `??`.

-For example the previous example `<digit>@passwd<digit><digit>` would be written `?d@passwd?d?d`.
+For example the previous example `<digit>@passwd<digit><digit>` is written `?d@passwd?d?d`.

 Maskgen iterates from right to left.
 So the output of this mask is:
 ```